-The golf course of the Country Club of Buffalo is a unique 1926 Donald Ross creation that makes full use of the Onondaga Formation, a limestone escarpment that stretches from New York to Detroit.
+However, the golf course of the Country Club of Buffalo in play today is a unique 1926 Donald Ross creation that makes full use of the Onondaga Formation, a limestone escarpment that stretches from New York to Detroit.
 To make things even more interesting, Ross routed the course through and around an old limestone quarry.

 In 1899 the Club moved to make way for the lavish Pan American Expositions.
 The new course was ready for play in 1902 and Walter J Travis revamped the course in 1910 and 1911.
 Travis could be considered the first "US Open Doctor" as the Club hosted the 1912 US Open won by John J McDermott for his 2nd consecutive victory in the Championship.
 McDermott's bid for three in a row ended the next year at The Country Club in Brookline, Massachusetts.
 Amateur Francis Ouimet stole the show in a dramatic playoff win over renowned Open Champions Harry Vardon and Ted Ray.

 The Club acquired property in 1922 for its current location in Williamsville.
 Legendary golf architect Donald Ross designed the course that opened for play in 1926.
 The Ross designed course has been preserved with enhancements made by such notables as Robert Trent Jones, Geoffrey St. John Cornish, and William Craig Schreiner.
 Ross created a masterpiece as the Club is positioned on the Onondaga escarpment and holes are weaved around and through a limestone quarry.
 The US Women’s Amateur was played on the new course in 1931, and the Curtis Cup was contested in 1950, with the American women defeating the British.
 The Carling Cup Matches between professional and amateur teams from the U.S. and Canada were held in 1960, and in 1962, the National Junior Girls Championship was played at the Country Club of Buffalo.